Article courtesy of Measure Up/Pressure Down®

 - Medication side effects can be serious and interfere with your treatment.

 - Other health conditions can make high blood pressure worse.

 Here are some communication tips for talking with your health care provider.

 Pressure down, write it down.
 To make it easier to communicate with your doctor and health care professionals, write down your concerns between visits.
-Million Hearts created a Blood Pressure Journal you can use.
-You can record your blood pressure, list your medications and note questions for your doctor or pharmacist with this tool.
-The Measure Up/Pressure Down website also has more tools for good teamwork and communication.
+The Measure Up/Pressure Down website has more tools for good teamwork and communication.